hanabi/hanabi.github.io/Reference.md

 ### The Double Bluff

 * Similar to a *Double Half Bluff*, it is also possible to get 2 cards played in a row that are completely unrelated.
-It is distinct from *Double Half Bluff* because the clued card does *not* match the first card that is blind-played.
+It is distinct from a *Double Half Bluff* because **none** of the blind-played cards match the card that is clued.
 * For example, in a 4-player game:
   * Red 1 is currently played on the stacks.
   * Alice clues Donald red, which touches a red 4 as a *Play Clue*.